The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 • My client, N., has just started a new senior role within an impact-driven organisation and is looking to establish her reputation within the company.

 Where in your life have you recently encountered a liminal space?
-Or are you expecting one?
+Or expecting one?

 The discomfort of liminal spaces: High uncertainty.